dispatchrun/netjail/README.md

 offers very strong isolation guarantees thanks to [Firecracker][firecracker], and the execution model guaranteeing that each instance of the function serves at most one concurrent invocation.
-However, the protocol used by AWS Lambda to receive function invocations uses a *long-poll* http request to an endpoint on localhost.
-Security groups or other network barriers cannot prevent the program from connecting to the loopback interface, and a malicious input could forge requests to the local endpoint that the program was not supposed to make.
+However, the protocol used by AWS Lambda to receive function invocations uses a *long-poll* http request to a localhost endpoint.
+Security groups implemented by the network cannot prevent the program from connecting to the loopback interface, and a malicious input could forge requests to the local endpoint that the program was not supposed to make.